mikedmcfarland/node-i3finder/README.md

 act on it, then immediately restore the previous view you had (very common for me).

 #Installation
-You must have node, and dmenu installed.
+You must have node, and dmenu installed (or similiar program launcher).
-You can install i3finder using npm and this Github repository.
-For example:
+You can install i3finder using npm
-`npm install -g git+https://github.com/mikedmcfarland/node-i3finder.git`
+`npm install -g i3-finder`

 #Usage
 If you've installed it globally, then i3finder should be on your path and it should be as simple as running `i3finder` to focus a choice with demenu or `i3finder -a move` to move a choice to the current focus.
 This is assuming dmenu is installed and on your path as well.

 You can also specify custom dmenu parameters, and other various options.
 Here's an example from my i3 config:
 ```